 In this context, WBG General EHS Guidelines and Turkish Legal limit values are given below.
-Turkish legislation is in line with international legislation.
-As can be seen in the tables below, the limit values of both institutions are compatible with each other.
+Turkish legislation is mostly in line with international legislation.
+As can be seen in the tables below, the limit values of both institutions are mostly compatible with each other.
 Only the national regulation does not specify a limit value for PM2.5.
 WBG General EHS Guidelines values will be applied if necessary.
-However, these values are valid in cases where the limit values given in Table 2.1 of Annex 2 of the Turkish legislation are exceeded.
-Because, according to Turkish legislation, as stated in Table 16, calculations are required to be made if the calculations are above the legal limits.
-It is seen in table 16 that the limits are not exceeded.
-Therefore, the tables given below are for information purposes.
+In cases where Turkish requirements differ from the levels and measures presented in the EHS Guidelines, the more stringent one will be applied as the project specifications.